ttasterisco/ttasterisco.github.com/_posts/2013-03-17-21st-century-work-desk.md

+## The Challengers

+### Salesforce

+### Yammer/Microsoft

+### Asana

+### et al

+## Automation

+the real value is in automation

+and integration with other systems

+## The Future

-I won't dwelve into how the modern work desk should look like.
+I won't dwelve into how the modern work desk should look like, but there are a few characteristics.

+mobile mobile mobile: well, duh

+will a one size fit all solution work? or will the solutions be segmented / tailored to specific types of professions?

 I can say that a good example comes from [close.io](http://close.io).
 It's specifically directed to sales people but it shows how good and useful a dashboard for a professional will look like.

+github is an example of the work desk for software developers

+webrtc (voice, video and p2p sharing)

+?

 As for the rest, I'll leave it to your imagination